The List (The Office): Synopsis

-Jim Halpert (John Krasinski) explains to the camera that Robert California (James Spader) was appointed Regional Manager of the Scranton Branch, but on his first day traveled to Florida and convinced Jo Bennett to give him her position as CEO of Dunder Mifflin-Sabre.
-Robert then appointed Andy Bernard (Ed Helms) as Scranton Regional Manager in his place.
+Jim Halpert explains to the camera that Robert California was appointed Regional Manager of the Scranton Branch, but on his first day traveled to Florida and convinced Jo Bennett to give him her position as CEO of Dunder Mifflin-Sabre.
+Robert then appointed Andy Bernard as Scranton Regional Manager in his place.
 Andy makes it his goal for the office to receive a half day off on the Friday before the Columbus Day weekend.

-Robert accidentally leaves his personal notebook at Erin Hannon's (Ellie Kemper) desk, and she notices it contains a list of Scranton's employees on two columns with a line down the middle.
+Robert accidentally leaves his personal notebook at Erin Hannon's desk, and she notices it contains a list of Scranton's employees on two columns with a line down the middle.
 Concerned about what the list means, the employees pressure Andy to ask Robert about it.
 Robert is offended by Andy's inquiry, assuming that he snooped through his notebook.
 While brushing the list off as "doodles," he conspicuously moves Andy's name from the left column to the right.
-Later that day, Robert invites the employees on the left column to lunch: Jim, Dwight Schrute (Rainn Wilson), Darryl Philbin (Craig Robinson), Angela Martin (Angela Kinsey), Kevin Malone (Brian Baumgartner), Phyllis Vance (Phyllis Smith), Toby Flenderson (Paul Lieberstein) and Oscar Martinez (Oscar Nunez).
+Later that day, Robert invites the employees on the left column to lunch: Jim, Dwight Schrute, Darryl Philbin, Angela Martin, Kevin Malone, Phyllis Vance, Toby Flenderson and Oscar Martinez.
 After they leave, the "right-siders" try to console themselves with a pizza party, but remain despondent about their exclusion.